yegor256/blog/_posts/2018/aug/2018-08-22-builders-and-manipulators.md

   - method name in oop
   - method naming best practices
   - method naming
+image: /images/2018/08/the-night-of.jpg
+jb_picture:
+  caption: The Night Of (2016) by Richard Price et al.
 ---

 Here is a simple principle for naming methods in OOP,